Please feel free to comment on my review.

 The DVD special features are as follows.
 There’s a ‘Mouth on Legs’ interview with Janet Fielding; deleted scenes; outtakes; a ‘Jurassic Larks’ featurette and a brief Peter Grimwade interview.

-There’s a ‘coming soon trailer’ for the ‘The Time Warrior’ DVD with Jon Pertwee and Elizabeth Sladen.
+There’s also a ‘coming soon trailer’ for ‘The Time Warrior’ with Jon Pertwee and Elizabeth Sladen.

 ‘Time-Flight’ isn’t a great ‘Doctor Who’ story.
 The story is complex and hard to follow, but I like ‘Time-Flight’ as it features some lovely moments in it, especially for Nyssa.
 For me, it’s a decent finale to Peter Davison’s first season as the Doctor.

 This is more or less an extended version of my review on ‘Time-Flight’ on my ‘Bradley’s Basement’ blog.
 I hope you’ll enjoy and find this article interesting and entertaining about why I like this poorly-rated ‘Doctor Who’ story so much.
 There are plenty of good moments to look for in this TV story if you know where to find them.

 Poor ‘Time-Flight’!
 No one likes ‘Time-Flight’ very much.
 I like ‘Time-Flight’.
 No one wants it.

 It’s this uncherished, unloved ‘Doctor Who’ story that was tagged on at the end of Season 19 (Peter Davison’s first season as the Doctor) in March 1982.
 Yet despite its faults; dodgy dialogue and dodgy effects; it’s a story that, for me, does have plenty of good moments and deserves more examination.